Written by Chay McClory, former Master Jeweller of Hamilton & Inches

-For over 150 years, Hamilton & Inches have been supplying consumers with a beautiful array of jewellery including the world’s first collection of 22ct Scottish Gold in 2019.
-Our Master Jeweller, Chay McClory shares his thoughts on the evolution of tools he and his team use in their craft today.
+For over 155 years, Hamilton & Inches have been supplying consumers with a beautiful array of jewellery including the world’s first collection crafted from 22ct Scottish Gold in 2019.
+In this piece, we delve into the history of goldsmithing and discover our Master Jeweller, Chay McClory’s thoughts on the evolution of tools he and his team use in their craft today.

 This method, whilst effective in fuelling the fire, did not deliver a consistent heat and as time went on, was replaced by gas and French blow pipe.
 The use of the pipe allowed a continuous flow of air from the lungs of the jeweller to help the fire remain at a steady temperature.
 This laborious process is still used by some jewellers today but has been mainly replaced via gas and oxygen torches which are in place at Hamilton & Inches.

 The introduction of electricity is also an obvious bonus.
 We work under perfect consistent lighting conditions with no need for natural light… although we do love our beautiful windows and views of Edinburgh Castle.
 We also benefit from electric drills that save time and laser welding machines to apply unique hallmarks or initials.